Numerical wave propagation aided by deep learning: Introduction

 The authors in \cite{siahkoohi2019neural}\cite{rizzuti2019learned} train a convolutional neural network (CNN) for correction of low-fidelity solutions.
 As a supervised learning task, the data consists of low-fidelity and high-fidelity pairs, computed using the second-order and twentieth-order finite-difference, respectively.
 The data are time snapshots of the solutions for various media and sources.
 The experimental results in these papers indicate that the trained CNN can remove the numerical dispersion in complex velocity models.
 This result is encouraging since their setup is quite straightforward.

 In \cite{moseley2020solving}, a neural network model is proposed to learn wave propagation on a fixed medium.
 The Physics-Informed Neural Network (PINN) \cite{raissi2019physics} approach to setup the neural network's optimization model.
 This means the use of the given PDE on a chosen setup of points in the domain as the penalty term.
 The fully-connected neural network learns the linear relation between the initial wave source and the resulting wave field at later time.
 Each forward feed outputs the estimated wave field at the specified location.
-Applying the network for simulation on a different wave medium requires retraining the network.
+Applying the network for simulation on a different wave medium requires retraining the network. \LL{Ovadia \textit{et. al.} \cite{ovadia2021beyond} proposed a PINN-based method for the homogeneous acoustic wave equation in one dimension.
+The resulting explicit nonlinear scheme seems stable for a step size that formally violates the Courant-Friedrichs-Levy condition. }

 Another approach to using neural networks in a parareal framework is discussed in \cite{meng2019ppinn}.
 The authors propose parareal physics-informed neural network (PPINN).
-In particular, the sequence of fine solvers, mapping solutions from $t_n$ to $t_{n+1}$, $n=1,2,..$, are fully connected neural networks (PINNs) trained with loss functions that incorporate penalize the network outputs misfit to given differential equations.
+In particular, the sequence of fine solvers, mapping solutions from $t_n$ to $t_{n+1}$, $n=1,2,...$, are fully connected neural networks (PINNs) trained with loss functions that incorporate penalize the network outputs misfit to given differential equations.
 See \cite{raissi2019physics}.
 The key idea of \cite{meng2019ppinn} is using the the parareal scheme to train the sequence of PINNs in parallel.
 However, to the best of our current knowledge, the accuracy and stability of the PINN method for wave problems are not well understood.